Netflix, Disney+, Max Price Increases 2026: All 8 Services

 Hulu's ad-free tier jumped 58% from $11.99 to $18.99.
 Apple TV+ went from the industry's cheapest at $4.99 to $12.99 — a 160% increase, though it remains competitive given its all-original, ad-free library.
 Peacock's Premium Plus tier rose from $9.99 at launch to $13.99.

-Amazon took a different approach: rather than raising the headline Prime price (already $14.99/month), it introduced ads to Prime Video in January 2024 and charged $2.99/month extra to remove them — effectively a price increase for the ad-free experience that most subscribers previously enjoyed.
+Amazon took a different approach: rather than raising the headline Prime price (already $14.99/month), it introduced ads to Prime Video in January 2024 and charged $2.99/month extra to remove them.
+That's effectively a price increase for the ad-free experience that most subscribers previously had.

 Why prices keep rising